LLNL/axom/src/docs/sphinx/dev_guide/jira.rst

     of importance or urgency.
 Clicking on the question mark to the right of the priority field provides a description of each option.
   Components
     Each issue is labeled with the Axom component it applies to.
-Other "component" labels indicate build system issues, documentation issues, etc.
+    Component labels also include things like: build system, documentation, testing, etc.
   Assignee
     Unless you are certain which team member should be assigned the issue, choose 'Unassigned'.
 This will indicate that the issue requires